Things to do in Westward Ho! Devon include finding wildlife in the rock pools, you will find shrimps, crabs, winkles, fish and more

 Rock pooling is a great way to spend some time in Westward Ho! plus a perfect way to get kids engaged with nature.
 The rock pools in Westward Ho! are really easy to access and are teeming with life, especially in the summer months.

-The rock pools around Westward Ho! are beautiful and full of life
+The rock pools around Westward Ho! are beautiful and full of life especially Mermaids pool as it is huge

 Kids love rock pooling at Westward Ho!
+It encourages them to connect to nature and learn about it

 Rock Pooling in Westward Ho! can be a relatively sedate activity or a full days adventure!
-You can see from the Google image below the amount of rocks/reef to the South West of the village centre.
+You can see from the Google image the amount of rocks/reef to the South West of the village centre.

 When off Rock Pooling, by following this simple safety advise, it will make sure you get the most out of your day without the need to encounter the RNLI or Coastguards!